About StudyVector

 - Is StudyVector a school or a tutoring company?

 - Neither.
 StudyVector is a UK-based independent software platform.
 It is not a registered school or alternative provider, and it is not a 1:1 tutoring service.
-Teachers and schools can request a teacher-tier trial via the contact page.
+Teachers and schools can request a school trial or demo through the schools route.

 - Does StudyVector store student personal data?